There is no rule that says you must always start work at the beginning of a story.

 Some writers enjoy rewinding a story – working backwards from the end until they arrive at a beginning.

-As always there are no limits on creativity and these exercises are designed to be deliberately ambiguous thus allowing you enough freedom to follow your imagination wherever it may lead.
+As always there are no limits on creativity and these exercises are designed to be deliberately ambiguous so they allow you the freedom to follow your imagination wherever it may lead.

-So try using these story endings as story starters and experiment as much as you want.
+Try using these story endings as though they were beginnings and experiment as much as you want.

 She knew they weren’t coming back.
 They all knew.
 Nobody could change that now and nobody wanted to.

-The last stone fell on hard wood.
+The last stone fell to the ground.
 He wiped his hand on his trousers and smiled.

-It had been worth it she decided.
+It had been worth it.
 At least that was something.